-The science department is comprised of five teaching staff and one technician all working collaboratively to ensure students achieve their full potential.
+The science department is comprised of six teaching staff and one technician all working collaboratively to ensure students achieve their full potential.

 The Science course at Key Stage 3 provides students with the necessary skills and knowledge to access the GCSE course in Key Stage 4.
 We offer a broad curriculum at KS3 comprising of biology, chemistry and physics topics.

 The biology topics include: Cells, tissues, organs and systems, muscles and bones, ecosystems, plant Science, genes, reproduction, evolution and respiration.

 The chemistry topics include: Matter, mixtures and separation, acids and alkalis, reactions, atoms, elements and compounds, the Earth, the Universe and natural resources.

 The physics topics include: Energy, electricity, forces, sound, magnetism, light, waves and heating and cooling.

 If you would like further information about the topics and themes being taught please contact: Mrs A Wilson

 At Key Stage 4 we offer AQA GCSE combined Science which will provided two GCSEs for all pupils covering topics from GCSE Biology, Chemistry and Physics.
 Some pupils may also be able to study all three separate Sciences to gain three GCSEs in Science.